Sudafi Henry, Partner

-Prior to serving in the Obama Administration, Henry was Counsel and Senior Policy Advisor for former House Majority Leader Steny Hoyer (D-MD).
+Prior to serving in the Obama Administration, Henry was Counsel and Senior Policy Advisor for House Majority Leader Steny Hoyer (D-MD).
 Serving in this role from 2005 to 2009, Henry worked closely with congressional leadership and committee staff on crafting and passing legislation, with a focus on financial services, trade, telecommunications and the 2008 financial crisis.
 While in this role, he served as a liaison to business leaders, policy experts, and constituency groups.
 During his decade of Capitol Hill experience, Henry also served as the Legislative Director for Reps.
 Emanuel Cleaver (D-MO) and Major Owens (D-NY), respectively.

 Henry currently serves as the President of the Black History Promotion and Education Committee, an organization dedicated to fostering a deeper understanding of African-American life, culture and history, as well as the contributions of African-Americans.

 A native of Los Angeles, California, Henry has a bachelor’s degree in history from the University of Maryland at College Park and he received his Juris Doctorate from the George Washington University Law School.
 He is a member of the Maryland State Bar.